 Theraflu Flu Cold & Cough Side Effects

-Note: This page contains side effects data for the generic drug acetaminophen / dextromethorphan / pseudoephedrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Theraflu Flu Cold & Cough.
+Note: This document contains side effect information about acetaminophen / dextromethorphan / pseudoephedrine.
+Some dosage forms listed on this page may not apply to the brand name Theraflu Flu Cold & Cough.

 For Healthcare Professionals

 Pseudoephedrine causes vasoconstriction which generally does not produce hypertension, but may be problematic for patients with preexisting hypertension.
 Arrhythmias may be produced in predisposed patients.
 Rarely, pseudoephedrine has been reported to cause coronary artery spasm and chest pain.

 One report evaluated the effect with 60 mg of pseudoephedrine on individuals in a hyperbaric chamber at 1 atmosphere (simulated scuba dive to 66 feet of sea water).
 Pseudoephedrine and depth (simulated) were found to have significant but opposite effects on heart rate, although these effects were unlikely to be clinically significant during diving.[Ref]